 Mississippi Workers’ Compensation Covers Most Employees

-According to the Mississippi Bar, most people working in Mississippi are covered by a workers’ compensation policy that should pay out to cover medical bills, a portion of lost wages, and other costs after a Biloxi workplace injury or work-related illness.
+According to the Mississippi Bar, most people working in Mississippi are covered by a workers’ compensation policy that should cover medical bills after a workplace injury or work-related illness.
 In addition to covering all of the related medical bills, the policy should pay about two-thirds of the injured employee’s average wage, tax-free.

 While this sounds like the type of relief an employee needs and deserves after an occupational injury or illness, it is not always easy to get your claim approved and receive benefits.
 Denials may occur at several points along the way: